demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-Command_and_Scripting_Interpreter_README.md

 This playbook handles command and scripting interpreter alerts based on the MITRE T1059 technique.
-An attacker might abuse command and script interpreters to execute commands, scripts, or binaries
+An attacker might abuse command and script interpreters to execute commands, scripts, or binaries.

 The playbook executes the following stages: